-When trading was done in the old brick and motor exchanges, the trading day would end when the market closed.
-When trading would resume the next day, the price of the stock or commodity would start where it left off.
+When trading was done in the old brick and motor exchanges, the trading day would truly end when the market closed.
+When trading would resume the next day, the price of the stock or commodity would start where it left off the day before.
 Technology now allows us to access the global financial markets anytime and anywhere.
 Therefore, trading is a whole new animal.

-The conventional stock market hours in the United States are from 9:30 am to 4 pm EST. The truth is that the machines are always on somewhere and adjustments in prices have been made since the official close of business the previous day.
+The conventional stock market hours in the United States are from 9:30am to 4pm EST. Truth is that the machines are always on somewhere and adjustments in prices have been made since the official close of business the previous day.

 A gap up or down of more than half a percent in the major stock indexes is not uncommon with the never ending news to move financials.